-Accommodation Administration Guidelines Extended time Student's accommodations will list "Extended Time."
+Accommodation Administration Guidelines Extended time Student's accommodations will list "Extended Time" in Pearson Access.
 Test Administrator Training: Test Administrators providing this accommodation must review: Appendix D: Guidance for Selecting and Administering the Extended Time Accommodation.
 During Testing: The amount of time a student receives must be indicated in the student's EL plan.
 It is recommended to test students receiving the extended time accommodation in a separate setting to minimize distractions to other students, and to schedule these students for testing in the morning to allow adequate time for completion of a test unit by the end of the school day.
-Word-to-Word Dictionary (English/ Native Language) 1
+Word-to-Word Dictionary (English/ Native Language) Student's accommodations will list "Dictionary" in Pearson Access.
+Materials: Word-to-word dictionaries are provided to students by their school, based on those used by the student for routine classroom instruction.
+During Testing: The student uses a published bilingual, word-to-word dictionary that does not include definitions, pronunciation, phrases, sentences, or pictures.
+The student should be familiar with the dictionary they will use during testing.
+Students should be given ample time to complete the test using the accommodation.
+If no printed word-to-word dictionary can be found for a specific language, an electronic translator may be used.
+The device may not connect to the internet or store information, and therefore, web-based translators are not allowed.
+Please contact BIE for a list of approved bilingual word-to-word dictionaries.

-Accommodation Administration Guidelines Mathematics Response Before Testing: Student's accommodations will list "Assistive Capturing Responses.
-Materials: External device provided by the student, if needed.
+Before Testing: Student's accommodations will list "Assistive Capturing Response in Pearson Access.
+Human Scribe/ Human Signer Materials: External device provided by the student, if needed.
 If the student uses speech-to-text software, such as Dragon® Naturally Speaking, then a separate computer must be provided; one to run the assessment on TestNav and a second computer to run the software.
-TestNav 8 does not contain embedded speech-to-text software.
-Test Administrator Training: Test Administrators providing the scrib accommodation must review: Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
-Note: If a student is using an allowable 3rd party external Assistive Technology that provides speech-to-text functionality that will interact with TestNav, the student must also be registered for Assistive Technology Non Screen-reader to allow the assistive technology to work.
+Test Administrator Training Test Administrators providing the second.
+Test Administrator Training: Test Administrators providing the scr accommodation must review: Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Response Note: If a student is using an allowable 3rd party external Assistive Technology that provides speech-to-text functionality that will interact wi TestNav, the student must also be registered for Assistive Technology Non Screen-reader to allow the assistive technology to work.
 Assistive technology, including speech-to-text software, should be tested prior to testing.
-Some speech-to-text software will not interact with TestNav, and users should set up a separate, adjacent testing station; the student will use two testing stations, one device with the test and one device with the familiar software.
-Reference the Assistive Technology Guidelines available on the BIE portal.
+Some speech-to-text software will not interact with TestNav, and users should set up a separate, adjace testing station; the student will use two testing stations, one dew with the test and one device with the familiar software.
+Reference the Assistive Technology Guidelines available on the B portal.
 During Testing: A student dictates responses verbally, using an external speech-to-text device or by dictating.
 The student must be tested in a separate setting.
 The student must already be familiar with any external device used for this accommodation.
-Note: TestNav does not have embedded Speech-to-Text functionality - students must use allowable Assistive Technology or an external third party device (responses must be transcribed).
-Responses must be transcribed exactly as dictated/signed (e.g., the human scribe/signer may not change, embellish, or interpret a student's responses when transcribing) into the student's standard test booklet or answer document.
-Only transcribed responses will be scored.
-Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses for protocol.
-Test Administrators are responsible for collecting and shredding all nonscorable student work created using assistive technology devices.
+Note: TestNav does not have embedded Speech-to-Text functionality - students must use allowable Assistive Technology or an external third party device (responses must b transcribed).
+After Testing: Responses must be transcribed exactly as dictated/signed (e.g., the human scribe/signer may not change, embellish, or interpret student's responses when transcribing) into the student's standates booklet or answer document.
+Only transcribed responses wie be scored.
+Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses for proto Test Administrators are responsible for collecting and shredding all nonscorable student work created using assistive technology devices.
 Test-related content must be deleted from all devices.